Dyngela/test-Ulule/README.md

 ```shell
 http://localhost:8080/swagger/index.html
 ```
-You can also import a postman collection if you want to test query already set with argument+:
+You can also import a postman collection if you want to test query already set with argument:

 ```shell
 https://www.getpostman.com/collections/450f206508a93fc85185
 ```

+The application is also summarily unit tested in main_test.go, each endpoint response is checked in failure and in success case.

 ## Libraries used